robenkleene/thwomp/README.md

 ## Presets

-The following presets are built-in to Thwomp.
-They are numbered from the upper left to the lower right.
+The following presets are built-in, they're numbered from the upper left to the lower right (so the upper right preset is the kick).

 ### 1. Kick